-Expressing oneself can be difficult, especially if you lack practice.
+Expressing your emotions can be difficult, especially if you lack practice.
 Since research shows that expressing your emotions helps to improve mental health,1 learning how to express your feelings is a great skill.
-Developing self-awareness through mindfulness and journaling, as well as using emotion charts can help.
+Strengthening this skill starts with developing self-awareness.
+Practicing mindfulness, journaling, and using emotion charts are all effective ways to help you better understand and express how you feel.

 Do Your Emotions Feel Extreme?